-The Configuration API is designed to mirror the dsconfig tool, using the same names for properties and object types.
-Property names are presented as hyphen case in dsconfig and as camel-case attributes in the API.
-In API requests that specify property names, case is not important.
+Relationship between the Configuration API and the dsconfig tool important.
 Therefore, baseDN is the same as baseDn.
 Object types are represented in hyphen case.
 API paths mirror what is in dsconfig.
-For example, the dsconfig list-connection-handlers command is analogous to the API's /config/connection-handlers path.
+For example, the dsconfig list-connectionhandlers command is analogous to the API's /config/connection-handlers path.
 Object types that appear in the schema URNs adhere to a type:subtype syntax.
-For example, a Local DB Backend's schema URN is urn:unboundid:schemas:configuration:2.0:backend:local-db.
+For example, a Local DB Backend's schema URN is urn:unboundid:schemas:configuration:2.0:backend:localdb.
 Like the dsconfig tool, all configuration updates made through the API are recorded in logs/config-audit.log.